 Founded in 2017, Genius Assembly has truly established itself as an oasis for those seeking the best possible STEM and chess courses for kids in Kovan.
 While the results are fantastic – around 200 completed camps and courses, over 1,000 certificates and genuinely happy children – Genius Assembly believes they are inspiring a love for learning and championing future thinkers.

-For the upcoming June holidays, Genius Assembly offers the most sought-after holiday programmes, including Chess Holiday Camp for novices and beginners, Coding & Robotics for 4- to 6 year-olds, Lego Robotics for two age groups – 6 to 9 and 10 to 14 years old.
-Every camper is part of an age-specific tutor group, given lots of support from experienced coaches and engaged in a wide and varied holiday programme.
-During the holiday camps, pre-schoolers can try their hands at early coding concepts, while elementary and high school students can take advantage of STEAM and more advanced Robotics projects.
+Every camper is part of a small age-specific tutor group (with a maximum of four students per group), given lots of support from experienced coaches and engaged in a wide and varied holiday programme.
+During the holiday camps, pre-schoolers can try their hands at early coding concepts, while elementary and high school students can take advantage of STEM and more advanced Robotics projects.
 Whether your kids want to level up their coding skills in just a few workshops, master the secrets of HTML or learn coding languages such as Python and Scratch, there is plenty to explore in an age-appropriate manner.
 All this is underpinned with a structured approach to coding through a series of fun, game-based exercises, various Lego products easily adaptable to fit any learning environment.

 Dates: 31 May – 25 June 2021;